THE HORRIFYING CASE OF THE ASHCROFT SISTERS

 The search that ensued was initially focused on the creek area with locals speculating that perhaps one of the sisters had fallen into the creek, and the other one attempted to rescue her.
 However, the creek was shallow in June, rarely exceeding three feet in depth, making drowning unlikely for two adult women.
 No signs of struggle were found along the banks.
 No personal items were recovered, and tracking dogs, brought in from the county seat lost the scent approximately half a mile from the house, at a point where the sisters' path intersected with an old logging road.

 Virginia Ashcroft, bed ridden with what Thomas described as nervous exhaustion, was never formerly interviewed by authorities.
 Her absence from the investigation raised a few eyebrows at the time.
 Women of her standing were often shielded from distressing matters, but would later become a point of contention among those who revisited the case.
 By early July, the disappearance of the Ashcroft sisters had been regulated to occasional mentions in the Riverbrook Gazette.
 The prevailing theory became that the sisters had voluntarily left town, perhaps to seek opportunities in one of Oklahoma's growing cities or even to travel west to California.
 This theory was bolstered by Thomas Ashcroft himself.
 In late July he told Sheriff Miller that he had discovered come of his daughters' clothing and personal items missing, suggesting they had packed before leaving.
 This explanation satisfied most Riverbrook residents.
-Many young people in the post war years left their communities for urban opportunities.
+Many young people in the post war years, left their communities for urban opportunities.
 Yet there were inconsistences that troubled a few observers.
 Neither sister had accessed their modest savings accounts at the Riverbrook bank.
 No train station within 50 miles reported selling tickets to women matching their descriptions.
 Neither had collected the mail order packages that arrived at the post office on June 21st, according to the post master's wife.
 Then for two years life in Riverbrook continued on as if nothing had happened.

 Thomas maintained his medical practice, though he became increasingly selective about which patients he would see.
 Virginia was rarely spotted outside the home.
-In September of 1923, the Ashcrofts (sisters also?) sold their property and relocated reportedly to Arizona due to Virginia's health issues.
+In September of 1923, the Ashcroft's sold their property and relocated reportedly to Arizona due to Virginia's health issues.
 The Ashcroft house remained empty for almost a year before being bought in 1924 by Martha Johnston, who would own it until 1958.
 The case might have been forgotten entirely if not for a severe storm in April of 1967, which caused significant damage to the old Ashcroft property.
 By then it was owned by a retired couple named Davis.
 The storm uprooted one of the massive elm trees that had stood for generations near the eastern side of the property approximately 200 yards from the main house.

 On April 17, 1967, Mr. Davis was cleaning up after the uprooted tree and discovered what appeared to be human remains.
 The tree roots had torn up a significant portion of earth, revealing what would later be identified as skeletal remains.
 He notified the office of Sheriff Walter Pruitt.
 The Sheriff filed an official report which stated that the bones appeared to have been in the ground for many years, and noted that the remains were found alongside deteriorated fabric consistent with women's clothing from the 1920s era.